bleeckerj/ghostwriter-tauri/README.md

 Then it completes your thought — in your own voice.

-### 🧠 Model Agnostic
+### Model Agnostic
 Choose your backend:
-- ✅ **OpenAI** (GPT-4o)
+- **OpenAI** (GPT-4o)
+- **Google Deepmind** (Gemini forthcoming)
-- ✅ **Ollama** (run Gemma3, Qwen3, and other open-source models locally)
+- **Ollama** (run Gemma3, Qwen3, and other open-source models locally)
-- ✅ **LM Studio** (point to a local inference server)
+- **LM Studio** (point to a local inference server)

-### ⏱️ Vibewriter™ Mode
+### Vibewriter™ Mode
 Vibewriter is a timed, improvisational writing mode where you and the Ghost take turns writing under a countdown.
 It's like tossing a medicine ball or rolling tractor tires with your AI muse..a high-intensity morning workout for your writer's brain.

-- ⏳ **Timed Turns**: Set a tempo (10s, 30s, 60s, etc.)
+-- **Timed Turns**: Set a tempo (10s, 30s, 60s, etc.)
-- 👻 **Co-Authoring**: You write, the Ghost replies.
+-- **Co-Authoring**: You write, the Ghost replies.
 Back and forth.
-- 🎷 **Like Jazz**: It's not about control.
+-- **Like Jazz**: It's not about control.
 “Trade fours” with the AI in speed rounds, learning to keep the flow going!
-- 🌀 **A Creative Writing Workout - for your brain!**
+-- **A Creative Writing Workout - for your brain!**

-🎯 Use it to: break creative ruts, riff toward new ideas, warm up for writing, or just have fun.
+Use it to: break creative ruts, riff toward new ideas, warm up for writing, or just have fun.

   <strong>“Vibewriter feels like jamming with my muse, the source, not wrestling with my own sometimes reluctant brain.”</strong><br/>
   <em>— Trevor R., Creative Writing Coach and Beta Tester</em><br/>

   <strong>“I think Vibewriter is a stand-alone product, tbh.
-It's like the gymnasium everyone who writes needs to hit every morning! 🏋🏽‍♂️🧠”</strong><br/>
+It's like the gymnasium everyone who writes needs to hit every morning!”</strong><br/>
   <em>— B. Pilshaw, Generalist & Tarot Muse</em><br/>

 > _“Vibewriter feels like jamming with a ghost version of my own brain.”_ — Beta tester

-### 🧾 Completion History & Logging
+### Completion History & Logging
 Every prompt, vector match, and AI response is saved as a `.jsonl` log entry so you can:
 - Audit and reflect on your writing flow
 - Fine-tune models later
 - Export your sessions

-🚀 What’s New in v1.3.0 “Luminous Echo”
+What’s New in v1.3.0 “Luminous Echo"
-    ✍️ Vibewriter Mode
+  Vibewriter Mode
-    🧠 Model-Agnostic Inference Engine
+  Model-Agnostic Inference Engine
-    🗂️ Multi-format Ingestion (TXT, MD, PDF, URL)
+  Multi-format Ingestion (TXT, MD, PDF, URL)
-    📜 Logging (JSONL)
+  Logging (JSONL)
-    🔍 Smart Chunking + Semantic Recall
+  Smart Chunking + Semantic Recall
-    💳 Corpus 2.0!
+  Corpus 2.0!
 Check in and out reference materials in real time!

 ---

+- Ghostwriter uses both inference and RAG-based patterns for collaborating with you and keeping subject matter on point
+- Ingest: Drop .txt, .md, .epub, or .pdf files
+- URLs: Ingest from a URL
+- Chunk: Text is divided into overlapping chunks
+- Embed: Each chunk gets a unique vector representation produced by the appropriate embedding model
+- Store: Chunks + embeddings saved in a bundled vector store called a Corpus.
+- Corpus: You can have multiple Corpus databases, representing different projects.
+- Search: Input is embedded and matched to similar chunks
+- Prompt: LLM gets context-rich prompt to generate completion
-🤖 How It Works
+- Complete: You write — Ghostwriter listens and responds How It Works
+- Ghostwriter uses both inference and RAG-based patterns for collaborating with you and keeping subject matter on point
+- Ingest: Drop .txt, .md, .epub, or .pdf files
+- URLs: Ingest from a URL
+- Chunk: Text is divided into overlapping chunks
+- Embed: Each chunk gets a unique vector representation produced by the appropriate embedding model
+- Store: Chunks + embeddings saved in a bundled vector store called a Corpus.
+- Corpus: You can have multiple Corpus databases, representing different projects.
+- Search: Input is embedded and matched to similar chunks
+- Prompt: LLM gets context-rich prompt to generate completion
+- Complete: You write — Ghostwriter listens and responds
 - Ghostwriter uses both inference and RAG-based patterns for collaborating with you and keeping subject matter on point
 - Ingest: Drop .txt, .md, .epub, or .pdf files
 - URLs: Ingest from a URL